millerms/CranburyChiropractic/_pages/services/neurologic-approach.md

 ### When we use it
 - Recurring aches or strains that slip back after rest
-- Neck/shoulder issues with headaches or eye fatigue
+- Neck or shoulder issues tied to headaches, eye strain, or jaw tension
-- Low back/hip problems tied to control more than strength
+- Low-back or hip problems driven by control more than raw strength
-- Stiffness or balance concerns that limit daily tasks
+- Stiffness or balance concerns limiting daily tasks or confidence
-- After injury when it “doesn’t feel normal yet”
-{: .reveal .reveal--fade }
+- Post-injury phases when “it doesn’t feel normal yet,” even after clearance {: .reveal .reveal--fade }

 ### What to expect
-1. **Evaluate** — brief eye, head/eye, and joint motion checks, plus simple functional tasks
+1. **Evaluate** — quick eye, balance, and joint motion checks, plus simple functional tasks
-2. **Map the limiter** — clarify if input, output, or both are limiting progress
+2. **Map the limiter** — clarify whether input, output, or both are limiting progress
-3. **Plan** — targeted exercises and joint work when appropriate; add Class III laser or ESWT if useful
+3. **Plan** — chiropractic adjustments and targeted exercises as appropriate; add Class III laser or ESWT only if it fits
 4. **Home plan** — short, doable sets you can fit into your day
 5. **Track** — quick rechecks to confirm what’s helping and adjust as needed {: .reveal .reveal--fade }

 ### How we measure progress
-- Functional tests you feel (easier stairs, steadier reach, smoother rotation)
+- Functional wins you notice—easier stairs, steadier reach, smoother rotation
-- Objective checks when helpful (range, coordination timing, task reps)
+- Objective checks when useful—range, coordination timing, or task reps
-- Your report of effort and confidence during daily tasks or sport
+- Your report of effort, confidence, and symptom change during daily life
-- Changes in pain/irritation during activity and rest
-- Tissue tolerance and range-of-motion rechecks
-{: .reveal .reveal--fade }
+- Tissue tolerance and range-of-motion rechecks that confirm durability {: .reveal .reveal--fade }

 ### Evidence snapshot
-- Major guidelines for back and neck pain recommend **non‑pharmacologic care first** (education, exercise, and manual therapies when appropriate), consistent with the American College of Physicians (ACP, 2017) and NICE NG59 (updated 2020). <a href="https://pubmed.ncbi.nlm.nih.gov/28192789/" target="_blank" rel="noopener">ACP</a> · <a href="https://www.nice.org.uk/guidance/ng59" target="_blank" rel="noopener">NICE NG59</a>
+- Major back and neck pain guidelines recommend **non-pharmacologic care first**—education, exercise, and manual therapy when appropriate (ACP 2017; NICE NG59 2020). <a href="https://pubmed.ncbi.nlm.nih.gov/28192789/" target="_blank" rel="noopener">ACP</a> · <a href="https://www.nice.org.uk/guidance/ng59" target="_blank" rel="noopener">NICE NG59</a>
-- **Vestibular rehabilitation** is safe and effective for unilateral peripheral vestibular dysfunction (dizziness/balance from inner‑ear causes). <a href="https://pubmed.ncbi.nlm.nih.gov/25581507/" target="_blank" rel="noopener">Cochrane 2015</a>
+- **Vestibular rehabilitation** is effective and safe for unilateral peripheral vestibular dysfunction, which supports the balance and drills we recommend. <a href="https://pubmed.ncbi.nlm.nih.gov/25581507/" target="_blank" rel="noopener">Cochrane 2015</a>
-- **Exercise protocols reduce falls** in community‑dwelling older adults; balance/functional training are key components. <a href="https://pubmed.ncbi.nlm.nih.gov/31792067/" target="_blank" rel="noopener">Sherrington 2020</a> · <a href="https://pubmed.ncbi.nlm.nih.gov/31908838/" target="_blank" rel="noopener">Ng 2019</a>
+- **Exercise protocols reduce falls** in community settings when balance and functional training are part of the plan (Sherrington 2020; Ng 2019). <a href="https://pubmed.ncbi.nlm.nih.gov/31792067/" target="_blank" rel="noopener">Sherrington 2020</a> · <a href="https://pubmed.ncbi.nlm.nih.gov/31908838/" target="_blank" rel="noopener">Ng 2019</a>
-- Combining **targeted exercise** with **manual therapy** is commonly recommended in guidelines and clinical pathways for many musculoskeletal complaints; we use that blend when it fits your exam and goals. <a href="https://pubmed.ncbi.nlm.nih.gov/28192789/" target="_blank" rel="noopener">ACP 2017</a>
+- Combining **targeted exercise** with **manual therapy** is widely recommended for many musculoskeletal complaints, reinforcing our blended approach. <a href="https://pubmed.ncbi.nlm.nih.gov/28192789/" target="_blank" rel="noopener">ACP 2017</a>
 {: .reveal .reveal--fade }

+These themes shape every visit: we explain findings in plain language, layer in right-sized movement and manual care first, and coordinate imaging or referrals only when they would change the plan.
+{: .reveal .reveal--fade }

 ### Tools we may use
-- Joint work (mobilization/adjustment) when specific motion is limited
+- Chiropractic adjustments when specific motion is limited
-- Coordination work: eye–head drills, gaze stabilization, tempo/isometrics
+- Coordination work: sensory drills that sync vision, inner-ear input, and skeletal-driven feedback to address sensory mismatches
-- Task‑based exercise progressions matched to your goals
+- Task-based exercise progressions with home “micro-sets” matched to your goals {: .reveal .reveal--fade }
-- Home “micro‑sets” you can fit into your day
-{: .reveal .reveal--fade }

 ### Safety and referrals